 An Asset Gateway works as a bridge between the gateway and whatever device you want to control or monitor.
 The type of devices will be determined by what type I/O ports your gateway has available.
-The Option CloudGate Asset Gateway has an Ethernet, Serial, and USB host capability with addition add-in cards.
+The NetComm NWL-12 Asset Gateway has an Ethernet, Serial, and USB host capability with addition add-in cards.
 For this Section you be connecting over USB to a Velleman EDU05 USB Tutor Project board.
-The EDU05 is a great little test board that has Analog switches, Digital switches, LCD Display,
+The EDU05 is a great little test board that has Analog switches, Digital switches, LCD Display, Photocell Sensor, and a temperature sensor; we will not be using all of these sensors and switches in this section, but as you will see the deviceWISE software running on your gateway only requires you to select what I/O port you want to use without any special configurations.
+Also in this section we will only be using the USB port on the gateway, however the setup and configuration over any I/O port is the same.

-^{}Note that you could have created the same property from within your Thing definition and then selected that property within the Publish Property Action.
-In order to use that method of creating a property you would have to be signed into the deviceWISE Workbench using your Management Portal credentials.
+^{} Note that you could have created the same property from within your Thing definition and then selected that property within the Publish Property Action.
+In order to use that method of creating a property you would have to be signed into the deviceWISEWorkbench using your Management Portal credentials.